amerkovacevic/personal-portfolio/README.md

-# Amer Kovacevic – Portfolio
+# Personal Portfolio

-Personal portfolio website.
-Found at https://amerkovacevic.com
+A modern, attractive Next.js personal portfolio website with smooth animations and a professional design.